DUznanski/vornmath/README.md

 Computes the conjugate of a complex number or quaternion, which is the same number except with all the signs on the complex parts switched.

+This works on matrices as well as vectors.

 #### `axisDecompose`

 ```lua